+Do you sleep well at night?
+Does your partner?
 Partner disturbance is a common reason people don’t sleep well at night.
 From snoring and accidental kicking to breathing too close to your face – they are enough to make anyone consider a bigger bed – or a bed of their own!

 Some couples may find a smaller bed more intimate and cosier, but with so little room to move, you’re more likely to disturb your partner every time you change position, resulting in a poor night’s sleep.
 Your bed should also be 4-6in (10-15cm) longer than the tallest partner – anyone over 6ft (1.8m) tall should consider a bed longer than standard.
 Read more in our bed and mattress size guide.

-A bigger bed means the two of you are more likely to sleep better, so we would advise buying as big as the space and your budget will allow.
+A larger bed means the two of you are more likely to sleep better, so we would advise buying as big as the space and your budget will allow.
 But not all beds are the same, and not everyone shares the same preferences!
 If you are going to buy a new bed, it’s important to go bed shopping together and to try as many mattresses as you can.

 Wear comfortable clothes, remove your coats and shoes and lie on the bed for quite a long time – at least 10 minutes (preferably more).
-Lie next to your partner on your backs with your hands behind your head and your elbows sticking out.
+Lie next to your partner on your back with your hands behind your head and your elbows sticking out.
 If your elbows don’t touch your partner’s elbows, then you have enough space to sleep comfortably.
 Get into your normal sleeping position and lie on your side too.

 Try to buy the mattress and bed base together.
 At the very least, make sure you try mattresses on a similar type of base.
 The two are designed to work together and an incompatible base will affect the feel and performance of the mattress.
 Don’t go bed-shopping if you’re stressed, tired or rushed either, you’ll run the risk that the beds will all feel wonderful!